Enhances the Media Library; powerful [mla_gallery], taxonomy support, IPTC/EXIF/PDF processing, bulk/quick edit actions and where-used reporting.

 Integrates with Photonic Gallery, Jetpack and other plugins, so you can add slideshows, thumbnail strips and special effects to your

 Enhanced Search Media box.
 Search can be extended to the name/slug, ALT text and caption fields.
 The connector between search terms can be "and" or "or".
-Search by attachment ID is supported.
+Search by attachment ID or Parent ID is supported, and you can search on keywords in the taxonomy terms assigned to Media Library items.
+Works in the Media Manager Modal Window, too.

 Where-used reporting shows which posts use a media item as the "featured image", an inserted image or link, an entry in a